diogo-dev/learning-assembly/README.md

 -  The final project is located inside the folder called "./trabalho"
 -  You can ignore the other folders as it contain the basics of the language.

-The present work aims to develop a CRUD system for inventory control of a supermarket.
+The final project aims to develop a CRUD system for inventory control of a supermarket.
 This system will be responsible for performing basic operations on the products available in this supermarket.
 The operations implemented in this work are as follows:

 - Product insertion
 - Product removal